joshs-code/coffee-cart-automation/README.md

-## E2E Testing ##

-Scenario: Customer purchases product 'Cafe Latte', Checkout and receives a verification of payment.
+Scenario 1: Customer purchases product 'Cafe Latte', Checkout and receives a verification of payment.
 Objective: Verify that purchase process is functioning as intended.

 Test Case 1 [ Product Selection ].